Inclusive Choir – FAQs

 - You can also buy a Soundabout hoody on the website: https://www.soundabout.org.uk/shop/soundabout-branded-hoodie/

 Q12.
 Can anyone wear a t-shirt?
 What if I don’t want to wear one?

 - Yes, anyone can wear a t-shirt and we encourage you to wear one if you can, but they’re not compulsory.

 Q13.
 Who are the main leaders?

-- Emma (H) – music director for Peterborough, Oxford, Bristol, Wiltshire
+- Emma (H) – music director for Peterborough, Oxford, West of England, Wiltshire

 - Eleanor – co-directs the Peterborough choir with Emma (H)

 - Will, Emma (B), and Alison – music directors for Leicestershire